-Corned Beef is the most delicious and flavorful entree, perfect served alongside potatoes and cabbage (or for making a delicious Reuben Sandwich)!
+Corned Beef is easy to cook for a flavorful entree, perfect served alongside potatoes and cabbage (or for making a delicious Reuben sandwich)!

-Corned beef typically has a thin layer of fat on one side.
-Don’t trim that off!
-It makes for better flavor.
+Corned beef typically has a thin layer of fat on one side which adds flavor.
 An oblong corned beef is a little nicer for making even slices.
-But whatever shape you choose, corned beef is easy comfort cooking.
+But whatever shape you choose, corned beef is easy comfort-cooking.

 corned beef on a plate with carrots and potatoes